 Working for Suburban Hospital’s Community Health and Wellness Department for more than a decade, Eleni oversees many of the hospital’s health promotion and wellness initiatives aimed at improving community well-being.
 Eleni manages the healthy lifestyle program known as WellWorks, which offers nutrition, safety and fitness classes to people living in Montgomery County.
 She also coordinates Worksite Wellness initiatives, which help local businesses incorporate healthy lifestyle practices in the workplace.
 Eleni is also responsible for producing Suburban Hospital’s annual Community Benefit Report, which provides specific insight on the health improvement initiatives that service the community.
 Eleni holds a Bachelor of Arts in Biology from McDaniel College and a Masters of Public Health from the George Washington University.
 In her free time, she enjoys cooking healthy meals for her family and has long been passionate about quality, environmentally sustainable food.

-Michelle is passionate about creating a world where the healthy choice is the easiest choice.
-She currently serves as IPHI’s lead for Healthy Montgomery, a multi-sectoral, collaborative partnership that seeks to achieve optimal health for all Montgomery County residents.
-Part of this work is focused on implementing policy, system, and environmental changes to prevent childhood obesity and tobacco use through the Healthy Montgomery Transforming Communities Initiative, funded nationally by Trinity Health.
-Prior to joining IPHI, Michelle led chronic disease prevention initiatives for the City of Houston Health Department.
-In Houston, she implemented a Healthy Vending policy for city-owned properties, secured USDA funding to implement SNAP access at all Farmer’s Markets, and served on the Executive Committee of the Houston Food Policy Workgroup.
+Michelle is passionate about making the healthy choice the easiest choice.
+She currently serves as the Mid-Atlantic Healthy Schools Program Manager for the Alliance for a Healthier Generation (HG).
+In this role, she works with schools and districts around the region to create healthier environments for students, staff, and communities.
+Prior to joining HG, Michelle led chronic disease prevention initiatives for local governments, including Healthy Montgomery and the City of Houston.
+While in Houston, she implemented a Healthy Vending policy for city-owned properties, secured USDA funding to implement SNAP access at all Farmer’s Markets, and served on the Executive Committee of the Houston Food Policy Workgroup.
 In her spare time, Michelle likes to explore the great outdoors, spend time with family, and cook tasty food.

 Jim Dempsey, Food Recovery and Access Working Group; Policy Committee